muhammad0x99/Raydium-sniper-grpc-V5.0/README.md

 # 🚀Raydium Sniper Bot -Version 5.0 (using Geyser(Yellowstone))

-This is Raydium sniper bot that snipe token in solana within 1-2 block after pool creation by using grpc
+This is Raydium sniper bot that snipe token in solana within next block of pool creation by using grpc

 Welcome to the Raydium Sniper Bot v5.0!
 This bot watches for new Raydium Pool Creation on the Solana blockchain in real-time by using Geyser(Yellowstone), making it the perfect tool to monitor token launches. 🌟